Evalet: Evaluating Large Language Models through Functional Fragmentation

 \subsubsection{Results}

 \autoref{tab:tech_fragment} shows that \texttt{Ours} outperforms \texttt{Rating} in almost all measures.
-Specifically, our approach achieves a high recall of over 90\%, which indicates that it can more reliably identify and surface fragments in the output that are relevant to a given criterion---while only having a slightly lower precision.
-This illustrates that prompting an LLM to focus on extracting relevant fragments first can guide it to more effectively identify all possible fragments and errors---while retrieving fragments after the fact could lead the model to overlook certain fragments.
+Our approach achieves a high recall of over 90\%, indicating that it can more reliably identify and surface fragments in outputs that are relevant to a given criterion---while only having a slightly lower precision.
+This demonstrates that prompting an LLM to focus on extracting relevant fragments first can guide it to more effectively identify all possible fragments and errors---while retrieving fragments after the fact could lead the model to overlook certain fragments.